droglenc/NCMTH207/modules/resources/MSTeams_Intro.md

 In an ensuing dialog box you will be asked to identify your audio and video sources.
 For many systems these will be appropriately selected by default.
 Once you have selected the settings for your system you can press the "Join now" button.

 ![MSTeams Join Settings](../zimgs/MSTeams_JoinSettings.JPG)
+---->

-If you would like to "meet" with me outside of official office hours then send me a message and if I am available I will set up a meeting that you can join as shown above.
+If you would like to "meet" with me outside of official office hours then send me a message and if I am available I will set up a meeting on Teams.

 If you are using the Teams app, you will be able to show me your screen by pressing "Share Content" button which is right next to the red "Leave" button in the upper-right corner of the Teams meeting window.